 The Lean transformation was well supported by employees and executives, resulting in 1100% (11-fold) productivity gain and 90% reduction in defects over a 7-year transformation period.
 The two Lean transformation cycles matured the operation from Iron » Bronze » Silver.

 - Capacity resource planning (CRP)

 - Cost optimization (ZBB, TCO)

 - Equipment reliability (TPM)

-Lean Transformation Project (LTP) for the leading truck manufacturer, removing constraints in assembly and logistics to shorten lead-times, while meeting critical delivery dates of military vehicles
+Lean Transformation Program (LTP) for the leading truck manufacturer to resolve constraints in assembly and logistics, meeting critical deliveries of military vehicles to the front-line.

-Lean Transformation Program (LTP) to boost output of the leading marine electronics company by de-bottlenecking its main factory in Mexico and rationalizing the manufacturing footprint.
+Lean Transformation Program (LTP) to boost manufacturing output of the leading marine-electronics company by de-bottlenecking its main factory in Mexico and rationalizing the manufacturing footprint.